(Last updated April 20th 2021)

 Using connectors, rules, playbooks, and workbooks enables you to implement use cases: the SIEM term for a content pack intended to detect and respond to a threat.
 You can deploy Sentinel built-in use cases by activating the suggested rules when connecting each Connector.
 A solution is a group of use cases addressing a specific threat domain.

-Another very relevant solution area is protection remote work.
+Another very relevant solution area is protecting remote work.
 Watch our ignite session on protection remote work, and read more on the specific use cases: